Guidelines for Programs During the Covid-19 Pandemic

 Placemats: Each child will have their own cloth place-mat to use for their food while at the table or on the ground.
 The place-mat will be stored in the student’s belongings while at the program, but will be washed and cleaned at home and brought back for use daily.

-Table Coverings: Tables will be disinfected between each use.
-Tables will be covered with a disposable paper cloth when needed.
+Tables: Tables will be disinfected between each use.

 Hand-Washing: Disinfecting wipes and hand sanitizer will be on hand at all times to be used for any necessary wipe-downs of face and hands.
 Teachers will facilitate frequent hand-washing sessions at the bathrooms.
 Each teacher will have a set of hand-cleaning supplies – paper towels, disinfectant spray and wipes.
-We will teach proper hand-washing techniques on the first day.
 Soap and paper towels will be supplied.
 Families are permitted to send their own special wipes or hand sanitizer in a small labeled bag that children can carry with them throughout the day.

 Disinfection: All indoor areas will be thoroughly disinfected before/after programs – tables, chairs, toys, objects and supplies.
 The floor will be cleaned daily.